-The principal risks and uncertainties faced by the Company, and the Board's mitigation approach, are described on pages 26 and 27.
+The principal risks and uncertainties faced by the Company, and the Board's mitigation approach, are described below.

 Note 21 to the financial statements provides detailed explanations of the risks associated with the Company's financial instruments and their management.